2024-25 Fulbright Foreign Student Program

 - Fulbright Program reserves the right to check any information given in the application documents.
 In case any discrepancy with real facts will be revealed the applicant participation in the Fulbright competition will be suspended.

-- Nominated candidates do not participate in placement process; they are only informed of final choice.
+- Nominated candidates do not participate in the placement process; they are only informed of final choice.

 - J-1 visa support;